-- This mountain has five massive glaciers on its slopes, along with many icefalls.
+- It has five massive glaciers on its slopes, along with many ice falls.

-- Although the mountain is not difficult to climb but sudden weather changes make the condition a bit harsh.
+- Although the mountain is not too difficult to climb sudden weather changes can make the conditions harsh.

-- As it is located in the northern part, it is one of the coldest places of the Earth.
+- As it is located in the northern part, it is one of the coldest places on Earth.

 - In the native Alaskan language, the word Denali means ‘the High One’.

-- This mountain has lower barometric pressure as compared to other high mountains in the world because of its far northern latitude of 63°.
+- This mountain has a lower barometric pressure compared to other high mountains in the world because of its far northern latitude of 63°.

 - In 1910, two Alaskan prospectors, Peter Anderson and Billy Taylor made the first serious attempt to climb Denali and reached the summit of the lower North Summit that stands with a height of 19,470 feet.

-- On an average, Mount Denali has 1,275 climbers every year.
+- On average, Mount Denali has 1,275 climbers every year.

-- The most used route to climb Mount Denali is the West Buttress Route.
+- The most popular route to climb Mount Denali is the West Buttress Route.
 It takes 2-4 weeks to reach the top.

-- There is a weather station at the height of 18,733 feet that measured temperature as low as -60°C.
+- There is a weather station at a height of 18,733 feet that measured a temperature as low as -60°C.